 Harmonics of No-Load Current in Transformer –

+Harmonic Analysis of No-Load Current in distribution transformers.
+Applying a sinusoidal voltage to a distribution transformer results in a non-sinusoidal magnetizing current due to the non-linear relationship between magnetizing force H and flux density B, also known as magnetizing curve.
 The harmonic components of the no-load current are influenced by many factors.
 These factors are the flux density, the degree of saturation and the core stacking technique.
 This paper tested many transformers for the no-load current and its harmonic components.
 A slight over-excitation results in a substantial increase of the THD level.
 The increase in the THD is not linear with the flux density.
 Also this work has demonstrated that having a lower no-load current should not be an indication of lower harmonics.
 The simulation of the transformer through the use of nonlinear inductors and resistors provided reasonable accuracy.

 Applying a sinusoidal voltage to a distribution transformer results in a non-sinusoidal magnetizing current due to the non-linear relationship between magnetizing force H and flux density B, also known as magnetizing curve.
 Although the no-load current in modern transformers is very low (0.1-0.5% of the rated current), it is generally responsible for the no-load losses.
 Considering thenumber of distribution transformers connected to the power grid, these no-load losses are constantly generated regardless of the transformer’s load, thus introducing significant energy consumption.
 This presents the measurements of voltage and current harmonics, conducted for several three-phase distribution transformers with different rated apparent power and same voltage level, operating at no-load conditions.